 Agricultural work is a common profession for many rural families.
 Often parents pull their children out of school in order to help their families work and sustain livelihoods.

-Another barrier to quality education in Panama is the problematic infrastructures of schools.
+Another barrier to quality education in Panama is the problematic infrastructure of schools.
 In Panama, “only 59% of primary schools and 63% of middle schools have potable water.
-Electricity was only available at 67% of primary schools,” (Oxford Business Group).
+Electricity was only available at 67% of primary schools” (Oxford Business Group).

 Urban Areas Aren’t Immune to Barriers